-Students will acquire the competency to contribute to society through the combined effects of specialized education, liberal arts education, and career development education.
+Students will be able to acquire the competencies to contribute to society through a combination of specialized education, liberal arts education, and entrepreneurship education.

 What Students Can Do at Tokyo Tech

 - 1. Establish one's own field of expertise through obtaining a master's or doctoral degree. - 2.
 Participate in world class research. - 3.
 Acquire education in the liberal arts. - 4.
 Participate in academic conferences. - 5.
 Broaden one's expertise by taking a minor or progressive minor as part of a master's degree program. - 6.
 Develop an additional set of skills through Special graduate degree programs. - 7.
 Take the first step to reach one's future goals.